Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 For linux always check `/opt` and check if you belong in any [interesting groups](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/interesting-groups-linux-pe).

+## Tunneling

+For tunneling I have written a script called [proxify.sh](https://github.com/AdityaHebballe/Pentest-Scripts/blob/main/proxify.sh)

+This script:

+* Starts a python server in your directory with ligolo or chisel automatically
+* Gives the commands for transferring the binaries for chisel or ligolo
+* Gives the commands required for the target to connect to our machine with auto-filled tun0 ip address

 ## Active Directory

 Use this [mindmap](https://orange-cyberdefense.github.io/ocd-mindmaps/img/pentest_ad_dark_2023_02.svg) for AD